 Kristin Kalsem is the Charles Hartsock Professor of Law at the University of Cincinnati College of Law and co-director for the Jones Center for Race, Gender, and Social Justice.
 She teaches in the areas of commercial law, bankruptcy, feminist legal theory, and law and literature.
 Her research focuses on intimate partner abuse, commercial law, bankruptcy, feminist legal theory, and law and literature.

-Dean Verna Williams joined the College of Law in 2001 after practicing many years in the areas of civil and women’s rights.
-Prior to her appointment as Dean, she taught in the areas of family law, gender discrimination, and constitutional law.
+Verna Williams joined the College of Law in 2001 after practicing many years in the areas of civil and women’s rights.
+Verna taught in the areas of family law, gender discrimination, and constitutional law.
 In addition, she co-directed the College’s Center for Race, Gender, and Social Justice with Professors Kristin Kalsem and Emily Houh.
 Verna served as interim Dean of the College of Law from 2017 to 2019, before being appointed as Dean of the College of Law in 2019.
 Dean Williams led the College of Law until 2022 before leaving to lead Equal Justice Works as CEO.
 To honor the legacy of Dean Williams work and contributions to the UC community the Dean Verna Williams Student Scholarship Endowment Fund has been established to provide scholarships for students in the College of Law.

 Social Justice Fellows